LeetLLM

 The tokenizer alignment problem

 The clean DFA story above hides the hardest systems detail.
 Grammars are usually written over characters or bytes, but LLMs don't sample characters.
 They sample subword tokens.
-That means the runtime must answer a much harder question than "is } valid here?"
+That tokenization boundary means the runtime must answer a much harder question than "is } valid here?"
 It must answer "which of the 100,000+ vocabulary items could extend some valid character prefix from this state?"
-[1]
+[1]Reference 1Efficient Guided Generation for Large Language Models.https://arxiv.org/abs/2307.09702

 Regex vs. context-free grammars

 When working with flat data structures, regular expressions (Regex) compiled to DFAs work well.
-But what if your JSON object contains lists of other objects, or deeply nested dictionaries?
+But what if your JSON object contains object lists or several nesting levels?

 Regular-language constraints can't represent arbitrarily nested structures like general JSON.
 To enforce nested or recursive schemas, engines need a Context-Free Grammar (CFG) or another stack-aware parser representation.
 Such representations track open brackets [ and { until matching closing brackets ] and }.
 Modern libraries handle translation automatically; benchmark nested schemas because parser state and output size can affect latency.